 First Iteration (V0.1) from May 13th – June 2nd 2016

-The Consulting Manifesto For the 21st Century (V0.2)
+The Consulting Manifesto For the 21st Century (V0.3)

-1. Consulting should value critical thinking over the application of textbook-models.
-With complexity increasing in the world around us, continuously scrutinizing what we believe to know becomes key.
+1. Consulting should value critical thinking over the application of textbook models.
+With complexity increasing in the world around us, continuously scrutinizing what we believe to know becomes critical.

-2. Consulting needs to constantly challenge its own ideas, thinking and methodologies instead of sticking to it against better evidence — for instance because we generate licensing fees from it.
+2. Consulting needs to constantly challenge its own ideas, thinking and methodologies.
+It mustn’t stick to them against better evidence — for instance because we generate licensing fees from it.

-3. Consulting means intelligible discourse with, knowledge-transfer to and eventually empowering the client.
-The consultant serves as a sparring partner on the client’s way to realignment/reframing — rather than convincing and overwhelming him with lingo and (pseudo-)scientific approaches.
+3. Consulting means intelligible discourse with and knowledge-transfer to the client.
+Eventually, its about empowerment — not convincing and overpowering clients with lingo and (pseudo-)scientific approaches.

-4. Consulting needs great theory but must go beyond that.
-Our aspiration must be to deliver results that work in the real world.
+4. Consulting needs great theory.
+But it must go beyond that.
+Our aspiration must be to deliver results in the real world.
 That is, we must make our knowledge truly actionable instead of only delivering sound theory and not caring about the implementation.

-5. Consulting means to truly embed yourself in the client’s organization vs. merely being a visitor.
+5. Consulting means to truly embed yourself in the client’s organization, not merely being a visitor.
 Only when we build understanding and foster relationships with people from across the organization will our projects lead to tangible results.

-6. Consulting needs to emphasize using and developing language & methods that not only cater to top-management but to stakeholders from all levels of the organization.
-Consulting itself needs to be empathic to reach out to all stakeholder.
+6. Consulting needs to employ language & methods that not only cater to top-management but to stakeholders from all levels of the organization.

-7. Consulting should consider itself as a connector & facilitator in our clients’ organizations.
-We need to aim at activating and enriching the collective knowledge that exists in there instead of envisioning ourselves as saviors of businesses.
+7. Consultants should consider themselves connectors & facilitators in our clients’ organizations.
+We should aspire to activate and enrich the collective knowledge that exists withing our clients’ organizations — instead of envisioning ourselves as saviors of businesses.

-8. Consulting must be independent or at least very transparent about biases which stem from business relations with companies that sell follow-up products — and might therefore influence your guidance.
+8. Consulting must be independent or, at least, very transparent about biases which stem from selling up follow-up products — and might therefore influence your guidance.
 That is, we must cherish integrity above all else.
+(The same goes for deals with third-party companies.)

 9. Consulting needs to carefully balance the line between mindless hype and meaningful innovation.
-We should focus on what adds value to our clients’ organizations rather then trying to make money off the newest buzzword.
+We should focus on what adds value to our clients’ organizations and not try to make money off the newest buzzword.
+That’s not only ethical, it’s also good for business as it creates trust and lasting relationships.

 10. Consulting needs to feel responsible for the quality of the decisions that are being made based on our work — rather than just leading to any decision whatsoever, in order to merely meet the client’s deadline.

-12. Consulting will become a cooperative, collaborative ecosystem instead of a set of individual companies that protect their intellectual property.
+12. Consulting needs to become a cooperative, collaborative ecosystem instead of a set of individual companies that protect their intellectual property.
 As knowledge spreads quicker and freer than ever, the value we generate stems less and less from our knowledge but from our capabilities to make it useful.

 13. Consulting needs to find new approaches to its business model instead of mostly selling time.
 Business models that don’t scale well will be at a disadvantage in the future, for instance when it comes to attracting top-talent.